SotW Marching Band and COVID-19

 Joining the band for 2020

-Given appropriate communcation and circumstances, students who are absent due to COVID-19 illness or quarentine will not be penalized for absences from rehearsal or performances.
+Given appropriate communication and circumstances, students who are absent due to COVID-19 illness or quarantine will not be penalized for absences from rehearsal or performances.
 However, students who elect to not attend rehearsals due to voluntary shelter-in-place will be held to our grading/attendance policy.

 COVID-19 is a serious illness that can severely impact someone with a compromised immune system.
 The SotW STRONGLY discourages anyone with an existing health condition that might be aggravated by COVID-19 from joining the marching band.
 Band members who choose to voluntarily shelter-in-place for long stretches of time during the season may be required to drop the course and forfeit their scholarship for the season. .